roysubs/custom_bash/README.md

 # Git with WSL and Windows

-Git direct passwords will be deprecated on 21st August, so need to move over to tokens.
+Git direct passwords will be deprecated on 21st August 2021, so need to move over to tokens.

 [WSL-Git](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-git)
 [Use WSL Git instead of Git for Windows (StackOverflow)](https://stackoverflow.com/questions/44441830/vscode-use-wsl-git-instead-of-git-for-windows)

 **Git**
-Set your email with this command (replacing "youremail@domain.com" with the email you use on your Git account):
+Set your email as follows command (setting name and email you use on your Git account):
 `git config --global user.name "username"`
 `git config --global user.email "youremail@domain.com"`